 • Integration with Outdoor Cap’s ERP system for seamless processing and visibility

-This allows Outdoor Cap to:
+This allows our client to:

 • Move freight directly from port to distribution without long-term storage costs